craftcms/docs/docs/commerce/1.x/docs/product-model.md

 Returns an array of [Variant Models](variant-model.md).
 Gets all variants that are for sale with any applicable [Sales](sales.md) applied to them.
-Only returns an array with a single variant if the product's type has not been set to contain multiple variants.
+Only returns an array with a single variant if the product’s type has not been set to contain multiple variants.

 ### defaultVariant